damianhakert/damianhakert.github.io/source/handbook/customer-success/demo-script/index.html.md

 - Screen areas
  - Left hand navigation bar
      - Top - Open and close navigation bar
      - Upper part - Global navigation
      - Lower part - Currently logged-in user
  - Top navigation - context-sensitive based on selected left hand item
-   -Tasks
+     - Tasks
  - Upper right area
      - Todos
      - New project
      - Sign out

 ### Left hand global navigation items

 - Projects - list of projects the current user has access to
  - Explain ‘your projects’ ‘starred projects’ and ‘explore projects’
      - Your projects -- projects you have specific access to
      - Starred projects -- projects you have marked as special to you
      - Explore projects -- all projects you have any access to
  - These filters are used throughout the product
 - Todos - tasks of note for the current user
 - Activity - Recent push events, merge requests, etc.